§ 12B-100 Protection of personal information.

 1. Electronic notice if the person has email addresses for the members of the affected class of Delaware residents.

-2. Conspicuous posting of the notice on the web site page of the person if the person maintains one.
+2. Conspicuous posting of the notice on a website page of the person if the person maintains 1 or more website pages.

 3. Notice to major statewide media, including newspapers, radio, and television and publication on the major social media platforms of the person providing notice.